 Educator, soldier, and psychologist, Charity Adams Earley paved the way for African American women in the military, in education, and in her community.
 She led the first African American women’s unit of the army on a tour of duty overseas during World War II.

 Charity Adams Earley was born on December 5, 1918 in Kittrell, North Carolina.
 She grew up in Columbia, South Carolina.
-Her father, a minister, and her mother, a former teacher, were well educated and sought to instil in their children a love of books and learning.
+Her father, a minister, and her mother, a former teacher, were well educated and sought to instill in their children a love of books and learning.
 Earley was intellectually gifted and began elementary school as a second grader.
 During her last year in elementary school she, along with other students in her class, were tested for early advancement to high school.
 Earley and 12 others passed the test to transfer to high school.
 However, her parents did not allow her to move up early because she was already several grades ahead of her peers.
 She graduated valedictorian from Booker T. Washington High School.
 She earned a scholarship and attended Wilburforce University in Ohio, one of the best African American colleges at the time.